meanmodemoda/msdv-data-structures/week02/week02_README.md

 <br>
 ### Assignment Details

 Observe HTML element structure, use appropriate selectors to extract address content.
-Use various string methods to clean up content and save to a JSONs file.
+Use various string methods to clean up content and save to a JSON file.
 <br>
 <br>
 ### Process